-According to the World Bank:
+According to the World Bank profile:

-• Mobile phone subscriptions: 95.0 per 100 people (2018 estimate)
+Mobile phone subscriptions: 93.2 per 100 people (2020 estimate)

-Whilst small compared to other regions, there remains a gender gap (GSMA, p.9) in relation to mobile phone usage.
-According to Georgetown's Women, Peace and Security Index 2019/20, there has been a major expansion in women's cell-phone us, which is helping to reduce this disparity.
-The Christian community in Iraq has reported that the increased use of mobile pones and the Internet leads to a decreased level of social life, creates problems in the area of moral issues and has affected the level of education in general.
+According to Georgetown's Women, Peace and Security Index 2019/20, there has been a major expansion in women's cell-phone usage in recent years, which is helping to reduce a gender gap in technology.
+The Christian community in Iraq has reported that the increased use of mobile phones and the Internet leads to a decreased level of social life, creates problems in the area of moral issues and has affected the level of education in general.